Additional RUSALCA Info

 Russian-U.S. Arctic Census 2009

-(Expedition dates: August 22 - September 30, 2009)
+August 22 – September 30, 2009

-This mission is possible because NOAA and the Russian Academy of Sciences (RAS) signed a Memorandum of Understanding for World Ocean and Polar Regions Studies in 2003.
-From July 23 to September 6, 2004, the initial collaborative expedition studied the Bering and Chukchi Seas.
-The area is thought to be particularly sensitive to global climate change because steep temperature, salinity and nutrient gradients in the ocean meet equally steep temperature gradients in the atmosphere.
-The Bering Strait acts as the only Pacific gateway into and out of the Arctic Ocean and as such is critical for the flux of heat between the Arctic and the rest of the world.
-Monitoring the flux of fresh and salt water as well as establishing benchmark information about the distribution and migration patterns of the life in these seas are also critical pieces of information needed prior to the placement of a climate-monitoring network in this region.
-Arctic scientists are continuously finding new, interesting, and sometimes even alarming information about changes in the sea ice over time.
+The Bering Strait acts as the only Pacific "gateway" into and out of the Arctic Ocean.
+As such, it is critical for the flux of heat between the Arctic and the rest of the world.
+Monitoring the flux of fresh water and salt water, as well as establishing benchmark information about the distribution and migration patterns of the life in these seas, are also essential.
+We need this information before we can place a climate-monitoring network in this region.
+Arctic scientists are continuously finding new, interesting — and sometimes even alarming — information about changes in the sea ice over time.

 The ice in the Chukchi Sea sometimes resembled hills.